AmberHall/Home-Prenatal-PFAS-Folate/README.md

 # Home-Prenatal-PFAS-Folate

-This is the code to accompany my co-first author paper (with Harin Lee), "Single and mixture prenatal per- and polyfluoroalkyl subsstances and total folate levels in pregnant women in the Health Outcomes and Measures if the Environment (HOME) Study"
+This is the code to accompany my co-first author paper (with Harin Lee), "Associations of prenatal per- and polyfluoroalkyl substances with whole blood folate levels in pregnant women in the Health Outcomes and Measures of the Environment (HOME) Study"
+"

 This repository contains the following: